peetteerr/AHK/README.md

 # AHK script designed for people who
 - do math
-- using IME
+- use IME
-- using Typora
+- use Typora
 ## It Majorly has following features
 1. humanized logic for math snippet
 2. humanized logic for IME changing when people enter different mode